gbraad/mscrolls-brahman/zxnext_magnetic/README.md

 remastered use the remastered game story file by Strand Games while games marked as classic use the original game story file.

+The Magnetic Scrolls Compilation is a compilation of all currently available Magnetic Scrolls games for the Spectrum Next.
+This compilation is provided as a convenience if you want to download all the games in a bundle and, optionally, create your own physical edition of the compilation with a case and cover.

 * [The Pawn (remastered)](games/pawn)
 * [The Guild of Thieves (remastered)](games/guild)
 * [Jinxter (remastered)](games/jinxter)